The following research centers are affiliated with the Department of Civil and Environmental Engineering at Mines

 For more information, please contact Dr. Mike Mooney

-The University Transportation Center for Underground Transportation Infrastructure (UTC-UTI) is a Tier 1 University Transportation Center funded by the U.S. Department of Transportation under the FAST (Fixing America’s Surface Transportation) Act.
+The University Transportation Center for Underground Transportation Infrastructure is a Tier 1 University Transportation Center funded by the U.S. Department of Transportation under the FAST (Fixing America’s Surface Transportation) Act.
 UTC-UTI is devoted to the advancement of Underground Transportation Infrastructure as cost-effective, safe and sustainable solution to increasing demand for conveying people, goods and services particularly in many urban areas in the US.
 UTC-UTI is a collaborative effort between Colorado School of Mines (CSM), California State University Los Angeles (CSULA) and Lehigh University, with CSM as the lead institution.
 The Center addresses the FAST Act Research Priority Area: “Improving the Durability and Extending the Life of Transportation Infrastructure.”
 The main research focus of the Center is the development and deployment of major improvements in the design, planning, construction, maintenance, operation, retrofit and expansion of underground transportation infrastructure to make them more durable and to extend their lifetime.

 For more information, please contact Dr. Marte Gutierrez